-BT has started legal processing against Google and sued the Internet search giant, claiming that Google’s Android software has infringed a number of BT’s patents.
-BT is not the first to have sued Google over its Android software, and BT are now claiming billions of dollars of damages from Google in a lawsuit filed in the US this week.
+BT has initiated legal proceedings against Google, alleging that Google’s Android software has infringed on several of BT’s patents.
+This lawsuit marks a significant escalation in the ongoing patent wars within the tech industry.
+BT is not the first company to sue Google over its Android software, but the scale of the damages being claimed is noteworthy.
+BT is seeking billions of dollars in compensation from Google in a lawsuit filed in the US this week.

 BT explains in their documentation: